maitrisinghania/Peer-to-Peer-Car-Sharing/README.md

-# Peer to Peer - Car Sharing Platform
+# ShareARider - Car Sharing Platform

 ## Overview
 ShareARider is a peer-to-peer car sharing platform that allows car owners to rent out their vehicles when they're not using them, and renters to find convenient, affordable transportation.